Top Highest Rainfall Places in India

 13. Dehradun, Uttarakhand

-Dehradun, the capital of Uttarakhand, is situated in the Doon Valley at the foothills of the Himalayas.
+Located in the Doon Valley at the foothills of the Himalayas, Dehradun serves as the capital of Uttarakhand.
 It experiences a humid subtropical climate with heavy rainfall.
 Dehradun receives an annual average rainfall of about 2,251 millimeters (88.6 in), which contributes to the region’s fertile plains and abundant greenery.

 14. Aizawl, Mizoram

 Aizawl, the capital of Mizoram, receives heavy rainfall due to its location in the northeastern part of India.
 The annual average rainfall here is about 2,210 millimeters (87 in).
-Aizawl’s picturesque landscape, with rolling hills and cascading waterfalls, owe their beauty to the region’s abundant rainfall.
+Aizawl’s picturesque landscape, with rolling hills and cascading waterfalls, owes its beauty to the region’s abundant rainfall.

 15. Gangtok, Sikkim

 Gangtok, the capital of Sikkim, is situated in the eastern Himalayan mountain range.
-It experiences temperate climate with heavy rainfall.
+It experiences a temperate climate with heavy rainfall.
 Gangtok receives an annual average rainfall of about 2,150 millimeters (84.6 in).
-The region’s natural beauty, which includes its snow-capped mountains and pristine lakes, is enhanced by its abundant rainfall.
+The area’s intrinsic charm, characterized by snow-capped mountains and pristine lakes, is further accentuated by its copious rainfall.